PhonologicalCorpusTools/CorpusTools/docs/source/string_similarity.rst

    distance algorithm, because frequency isn’t taken into account in either one.

+5. **Minimum Word Frequency**: It is possible to set a minimum token frequency for including words in the calculation.
+This allows easy exclusion of rare words.
+To include all words in the corpus, regardless of their token frequency, set the minimum frequency to 0, or leave the field blank.
+Note that if a minimum frequency is set, all words below that frequency will be ignored entirely for the purposes of calculation.

-5. **Minimum / Maximum similarity**: If one is calculating the similarity of one word to all others in the corpus, an arbitrary minimum and maximum can be set to filter out words that are particularly close or distant.
+6. **Minimum / Maximum similarity**: If one is calculating the similarity of one word to all others in the corpus, an arbitrary minimum and maximum can be set to filter out words that are particularly close or distant.
    For example, one could require that only words with an edit distance